ailinzi/xianlinzi/Pooling-FAQ.md

 willi123yao - keybase://chat/chia_network.public#pools/7897
 I do remember asking a question regarding this sometime back... which are the more important/significant libraries that needs to be ported in order to make a chia pool on another lang?

+cccat - keybase://chat/chia_network.public#pools/8307
+Can server.index and server.get_pool_info contains anything?
+Is there a danger of malicious code can be run in these HTTP responses if I code some javascript in it?

 # Draft FAQ Items

 Important Keybase conversations captured that needs to be converted to FAQ items.
 All items below will be cleaned up, this is just a place to temporarily cut and paste conversations in Keybase as a place holder: